carmelosammarco/GeoSpace/README.md

 # Library needed before the main Anaconda installation

-The GeoSpace environment and especially the some tools described below to be fully fuctional require the installation of the [CDO library](https://code.mpimet.mpg.de/projects/cdo/) (Climate Data Operators) which can be installed with the instructons given below (few fuctions depends on it and to be more precise concerning the netcdf4 processing as splitting/merging, but overall it is not strictly necessary because these opration can be done also in pure python code.
-I just find this library very intuitive and asy to use and when posible I will create my own pythom module to archive the same results)
+The GeoSpace environment and especially some tool's functioalities require the installation of the [CDO library](https://code.mpimet.mpg.de/projects/cdo/) (Climate Data Operators) which can be installed with the instructons given below.
+Overall it is not strictly necessary because the opration involved (to be more precise concerning the netcdf4 data splitting/merging and grib conversion).
+I just decide to add such library because I find it very intuitive and easy to use.
+Anyway,I am planning to create my own pythom module to archive the same results of the CDO library some time soon)

 **- For MacOS:**